Aayusha2055/sheenycare/_posts/2020-09-23-what-is-niacinamide.md

 Moisturizer with Niacinamide should be used at the end of the skin care routine after cleansing, toning and applying serum, typically like any other moisturizer but before sunscreen and makeup.

 # Side effects of using Niacinamide in skin care routine.
 Niacinamide is an extremely powerful active ingredient used in skin care routine.
 But we should be very careful while choosing the product.
 Products with higher concentration of Niacinamide may cause skin irritation.
-Also, you should not used be overusing as you can experience some redness or even worse (dermatitis)
+Also, you should not used be overusing as you can experience some redness or even worse (dermatitis).

 # Recommended Products with Niacinamide.